What You’ll Learn

 Add GitHub Platform to Junis

-Navigate to Team > MCP Skills in Junis and find the GitHub card.If GitHub is already configured (globe icon 🌍), skip to Step 3.Otherwise, click “Connect” and fill in:
+Navigate to Team > MCP in Junis and find the GitHub card.If GitHub is already configured (globe icon 🌍), skip to Step 3.Otherwise, click “Connect” and fill in:

 - Platform Name: